HOLISTIC HOME PET CARE TIPS

 Colloidal silver or CS: Great given during sickness or times of distress or as a preventative, as needed.
 Can be taken for everything!!
 Good inside and out.
 The perfect animal cure-all and immune builder.
-Keeps plaque off the teeth.
+Keeps plaque off the teeth (along with raw meaty bones).
 I give it daily in their water bowl.
 Or give orally by syringe.

 Clay or azomite: Excellent source of the minerals animals need.
 Can be taken daily or as a detox.